Bigkoo/Android-PickerView/README-en.md

     }
 ```

-## If you do need to set the no linkage data：
+## If you need to set the non-linkage data：

 ```java
 pvNoLinkOptions = new OptionsPickerView.Builder(this, new OptionsPickerView.OnOptionsSelectListener() {